 Runner up: Brew By Numbers Double IPA 55|03

 I drank this while getting a tour of the brewery with Evin.
+It made me really want to get some mini keg beer!
 We’d never talked much before and getting to know, see and understand the passion and knowledge that man has was inspiring.
 The beer itself is phenomenal – that awesome bag o’ hops smell, layered with spice and earth and grass.
 On the palate it was zingy, fresh, ever so slightly tart and just dripping with grapefruit.

 2016 will be known (among other more terrible things) as year of the DIPA, and although I loved every single on of Cloudwaters, my favourite was actually by Brew By Numbers.
 Theirs was a little cleaner and light with some more hop depth thanks to the combination of citra, mosaic and wai-iti.

 Best UK Bottled or Canned Beer – Magic Rock Inhaler